mauriciomani/NFL-running-backs-height/README-en.md

 * `Derrick Henry`: 744 yards
 * `Latavius Murray`: 842 yards
 * `Rod Smith`: 232 yards
-Mean is 180.16cm, but we can clearly see in the histogram mode is found in other interval.
+Mean is 180.16cm, but we can clearly see the histogram mode is found in other interval.
 That is why is common to see smaller running backs than the mean.
-However, It seems normal, right?
+It seems normal, right?
 Well we cannot compared it naked eye.
 We can use a Q-Q plot.
-Wich compare values seen with hypotetically normal probability value, a normal distribution would be a 45 degrees line.
+Wich compares values seen with hypotetically normal probability values, a normal distribution would be a 45 degrees line.
 In these case it does not look normal.

 <br/>
 <p align="center">
 <img src="Images/Q-Q_plot.png" alt="Q-Q plot">
 </p><br/>

-As we can see points are found in certain regions, that is due to a lack of continuity in data.
+As we can see, points are found in certain regions, that is due to a lack of continuity in data.
-That is why Q-Q plot is not a good indicator.
+That is why Q-Q plot is not a good indicator (for this data).
 One of the assumptions of normality is an equal mean, equal median and equal mode.
 Mean is ´180.21´ the median is ´180.16´ and there is no mode (or all the values are in mode).
 ¡Let's do more advanced statistics!
-To prove normality in a distribution we can use X^2 test for normality, Kolmogorov-Smirnov test, Shapiro-Wilk test and y Lilliefors test the last ones are the most famous for normality.
-They are all hypothesis testing, where we have a null hypothesis and an alternative.
+To prove normality in a distribution we can use X^2 test for normality, Kolmogorov-Smirnov test, Shapiro-Wilk test and y Lilliefors test the last ones are the most famous for proving normality.
+They are all derivations of hypothesis testing, where we have a null hypothesis and an alternative.

 * Kolmogorov-Smirnov test value is: `0.123436625014`
 * P-value for the test is: `5.73947997152e-10`
 * Shapiro-Wilk test value is: `0.9677223563194275`
 * P-value for the test is: `1.819115823309403e-05`

-Shapiro Wilk propose a null hypothesis where observations come from a null hypothesis.
+Shapiro Wilk propose a null hypothesis where observations come from a normal distribution.
 We will now see a cummulative distribution of the running backs´ height compared by its normal:

 <br/>